 Vivek Kamarshi Paradigm

-ARGUMENTS: impacts are critical, tell me why your claim & impacts lead to the weighing criterion.
-Also, do my weighing for me: tell me that your impacts are more important than your opponents', and give me evidence as to why.
+ARGUMENTS: impacts are key, tell me why your claim & impacts lead to the weighing criterion.
+Also, do my weighing for me: tell me that your impacts are more important than your opponents', and give me evidence as to why using your advantages/DAs.

 LAST SPEECHES: I do flow last speeches, and I don't protect against new content in the last speech.
 If you spot your opponent bringing up new content and think this is unfair, say "point of order."
 I will stop time and you can state why you think this is unfair.
 Your opponents will have an opportunity to respond, then state "start time" and continue their speech.
 I will not allow back-and-forth discussion between debaters in the point-of-order.